akanik/nicar24-mapping-session/README.md

 ## Getting started
 ### If you have the virtual environment already set up on your machine
 A virtual environment should be set up with the appropriate libraries already loaded.
-Simply use the command line to navigate into the folder (we'll let you know where that folder is at the beginning of class) and run `source env/bin/activate`.
+Simply use the command line to:
+- navigate into the class folder `cd Desktop/hands_on_classes/20240308-friday-let-s-make-mapping-better`
+- run `source env/bin/activate`

-Your terminal should now have an environment name (in this case `(env)`) appended to the command line.
+- Your terminal should now have an environment name (in this case `(env)`) appended to the command line.

-[img of this]
+- run `jupyter lab`

 Troubleshooting: If you find that none of your code is running, try running the following command in the root of your project folder, while the virtual environment is running: